Infection Control Policy

 11.0 Antimicrobial, Antibacterial Surfaces, Supplies

-When meeting in person for a notary transaction, you will place your photo ID card inside a clear plastic sandwich bag that we provide.
-You will follow our instructions for notarization and signing and then place your signed document on our aluminum clipboard.
-We will maintain social distancing during the notarization process.
+When meeting in person for a transaction, you will place your photo ID card on our clipboard or inside a clear plastic bag or sheet protector that we provide.
+You will follow our instructions for signing and then place your signed document on our clipboard.
+We will maintain social distancing of six feet during the signing process.

 Note: Microban is infused into the product material during the manufacturing process, not as a coating, so it is intrinsic to the material and will never rub off or expire.
 It prevents the growth of bacteria, fungi, yeast, mold, and mildew.

-As a germ shield, before you sign our notary journal, we will place an antimicrobial sheet protector on the journal page, with a rectangular cutout window for your signature.
+As a germ shield, before you sign our notary journal, you may wear gloves or we may place an antimicrobial sheet protector or a blank sheet of paper on the journal page, with a rectangular cutout window for your signature.

 If a thumbprint is required in our notary journal, we will wipe the inkpad with a disinfectant wipe before and after each use.
 You will wipe your thumb with a disinfectant wipe before and after leaving a thumbprint.
 Or, we may use disposable, single-use fingerprint ink strips rather than an inkpad.